Blobbackup/Blobbackup/website/source/_posts/blobbackup-1.0.8-released.md

 author: Bimba Shrestha
 date: 2022-03-15
 section: content
 description: We released version 1.0.8 of the Blobbackup desktop app (Mac and Windows).
 This update contains several bug fixes and user experience improvements.
 We highly recommend everyone upgrade to this.
+Download the latest version from...
 ---

 We released version 1.0.8 of the Blobbackup desktop app (Mac and Windows).
 This update contains several bug fixes and user experience improvements.
 We highly recommend everyone upgrade to this.